 For Min Brors Skyld (original title)

 1h 57min | Drama | 8 December 2014 (Denmark)

-The two brothers Aske (17 years old) and Bastian (12 years old) live with their father, Lasse.
-Their mother died seven years earlier.
-Every day they live in a world where fear, violence and alcohol are huge factors, but where the brothers’ strong and close relationship means everything.
-Aske’s fight for survival means that he has to serve his father’s sexual needs, which include abuse from the father, but also from paying customers and the father’s friend Hans (who has a lot of contacts in the pedophile environment).
+The two brothers Aske and Bastian live with their father, Lasse, in a world of fear, violence and alcohol but the brothers’ strong and close relationship means everything.
+Aske must serve his father’s sexual needs, as well as paying customers and his father’s friend, Hans.
 Aske tries everything to keep his little brother out of it all so that he won’t experience the same as himself.
-But one day Bastian is abused by their father and Aske’s entire world is about to fall apart.
+But one day Bastian is abused by their father.
 The brothers choose to move to Norway, far away in the beautiful mountains.
 Their friendship outshines everything!
-They are together and far away from their evil father… Yet one morning everything is turned upside down and suddenly their fate from home is brought to …
+They are together and far away from their evil father…

 Director: Brian Bang